samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 1. To emit a value, you can call the `observer.next` method with the desired value.
 2. In case of an error, you can use the `observer.error` function to throw the error and make the observable stop.
-3. If you no longer need the observer and there is no more values to emit, you can call the `observer.complete` method.
+3. If you no longer need the observer and there are no more values to emit, you can call the `observer.complete` method.

 Also, calling `Observable.create` will return a function that you can call when you want to unsubscribe from the observable.